19 Multifamily Marketing Ideas for 2019

 What was once a short-term living solution has now become a way of life for many, especially for young renters who are looking to make their next apartment their future home.
 Naturally, that makes the industry a competitive one.

-So strap in — here are 19 multifamily marketing ideas for the new year that will put your property or new development on the map for future renters.
+So strap in — here are 19 multifamily marketing ideas for the new year that will put your community or new development on the map for future renters.

 1. Invest in your apartment website